-The problem is that thread local in its current form did not take account of the explosion in massive parallelism, especially in the form of GPUs, where the ratio of GPU streaming units to DRAM can be as much as 5000-16000 units to 16 GB.
-In such cases, not only is the stack space per thread extremely limited for each execution agent, the startup latency is also undesirable, especially if we are to represent each unit as execution agents per P0072.
+The problem is that TLS in its current form did not account for the explosion in massive parallelism, especially in the form of GPUs, where the ratio of GPU streaming units to DRAM can be as much as 5,000-16,000 units to 16 GB.
+In such cases, not only is each execution agent's stack space extremely limited, any increase in startup latency would also be undesirable, especially if we were to represent each streaming unit as an execution agent per P0072.
 Finally, P0072, P0097 and P0108 all point out additional problems with TLS.

-State of the Art
+6 State of the Art

 TLS has implementation experience in many languages including pthread, Windows, C, C++, Lisp, D, Java, C#/.Net, Objective C/Pascal, Perl, Python and Ruby.
 Even OpenMP had TLS called threadprivate, which was effectively implemented using the platform TLS once it became available.
-While some wish to ban TLS, its usefulness remains in many code bases, especially the Linux Kernel.
+While some wish to ban TLS, its usefulness remains in many code bases, especially the Linux kernel.
 As such, outright banning it seems out of the question.